OrynVail/OrynOS/README.md

 ---

-## Notes
+> [!NOTE]

-This repository reflects one system and one way of working.
+> This repository reflects one system and one way of working.

 * Use it as reference.
 * Fork it.